 “Well then, there’s another reason for me to look forward to dinner.
 By the way, Mom says it will be ready in twenty minutes, okay?”

 The Phillips family sat down to dinner together.
-The banter back and forth was just like the week before Jason made his announcement.
+The banter back and forth was just like the week before Jason had made his announcement.
 The normalcy at the dinner table pleased Tim, and he realized this was centered on a definite change in the attitude of his wife.
 Betty seemed to have shed her homophobia.
 He assumed that was the reason why she said she wanted to talk after dinner.

 “Dad,” Jason asked, “are you still able to take us to the game tomorrow night?”